junxit/us-congress-bills-112/metadata.md

 - 2012-09-18 — Introduced in House
 - 2012-09-18 — Introduced in House
 - 2012-09-18 — Referred to the House Committee on Foreign Affairs.
+- 2012-09-19 — Considered under suspension of the rules. (consideration: CR H6076-6079)
+- 2012-09-19 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+786.
+- 2012-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-19 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution.
+- 2012-09-19 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6076-6077)
+- 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6076-6077)